the ken holt series

 How Ken and Sandy pit all their ingenuity against the criminals' diabolical cleverness, and how they uncover the amazing secret of the plumed serpent, makes another suspense-charged mystery.

 News reporter Ken Holt and his photographer friend, Sandy Allen, are vacationing in southern Europe.
-True-born newsment that they are, things just happen when they're around
+True-born newsmen that they are, things just happen when they're around

 Minutes after they view the invaluable Knossos cylinder末the Golden Key to the language of the ancient Cretans末this prize artifact is stolen from the Athens Museum.
 What can they do?
 Nothing, Ken and Sandy decide.
 They're just tourists in Greece末strangers in a strange country where they don't know the language.